Parkinson's

-30 years fighting Parkinson's disease through Personalised Medicine and Genomics.
+30 years fighting Parkinson's disease through Personalized Medicine and Genomics.

 What is Parkinson's disease?

-Parkinson's disease (PD) is the second most common neurodegenerative disease after Alzheimer's disease, affecting between 1 and 3% of the population over the age of 65 in Western countries.
-It is a chronic, progressive and disabling movement disorder whose aetiology or cause is currently unknown, although it is thought to have a multifactorial origin.
+Parkinson's disease (PD) is the second most common neurodegenerative disease after Alzheimer's disease, affecting between 1 and 3% of the population over 65 years of age in Western countries.
+It is a chronic, progressive and disabling movement disorder whose etiology or cause is currently unknown, although it is believed to have a multifactorial origin.

-Parkinson's disease belongs to the group of parkinsonian syndromes, characterised in its clinical manifestations by:
+Parkinson's disease belongs to the group of parkinsonian syndromes, characterized in its clinical manifestations by:

 • Muscle stiffness